2,317 Shopify stores already joined the waitlist! Early access

 perks live now.

 Churn rate is the percentage of customers who cancel or stop using your product or service over a specific period.
-In ecommerce and subscription businesses, it’s a key metric that reveals how well you’re retaining customers.
+In ecommerce and subscription business model brands, it’s a key retention metric that reveals how well you’re holding on to the customers you’ve already won.

-A good churn rate varies by industry, but for subscription ecommerce businesses, anything under 5% monthly is typically considered healthy.
-Lower churn means stronger customer loyalty and more predictable revenue.
+A good churn rate varies by industry, but for subscription ecommerce, anything under 5% monthly is typically considered healthy.
+Lower churn means stronger customer loyalty and more predictable recurring revenue.
+Churn also splits into two types: voluntary cancellations (where the customer chooses to leave) and involuntary churn caused by failed payments, expired cards, or fraud declines.
+Tracking both separately tells you whether the problem is product/value fit or simply payment recovery.

 The churn rate calculation is simple: